-Adopted: 15th May 2023
+Adopted: 13th May 2024

-Next Review: May 2024
+Next Review: May 2025

-This complaints procedure applies to complaints about the Council’s service, its administration and procedures.
+This complaints procedure applies to complaints about the council’s service, its administration and procedures.
 It might also be used to address a complaint about how the council has dealt with your concerns.

 Burnham-on-Sea and Highbridge Town Council is committed to providing and improving the quality of service for the benefit of the people who live and work in its area.
-If you are dissatisfied with the level of service you have received from this Council, or are unhappy about an action or lack of action by this Council, this Complaints Procedure sets out how you may complain to the Council and how we will try to resolve your complaint.
+If you are dissatisfied with the level of service you have received from this Council, or are unhappy about an action or lack of action by this Council, this complaints procedure sets out how you may complain to the Council and how we will try to resolve your complaint.

 We hope that most complaints can be settled quickly and informally through contact with a councillor or member of staff.
 We will aim to put matters right or give you an explanation.
 If that isn’t possible or if that approach hasn’t worked for you, you should follow this complaints procedure.